-The Redditch Operatic Society, also known as ROS, was re-formed in 1959 and has staged at least one major musical theatrical production each year since the first one was performed in early 1960.
+The Redditch Operatic Society, also known as ROS, was re-formed in 1959 and has staged at least one major musical theatrical production each year since the first one was performed in early 1960 (excepting the Covid lockdown years).

-The Society is affiliated to the National Operatic and Dramatic Association (NODA), and are members of the Redditch Arts Council.
+The Society is affiliated to the National Operatic and Dramatic Association (NODA), and is a member of Arts in Redditch.

 We usually meet on Tuesday evenings for full company rehearsals, and principal rehearsals are generally on Thursdays.